grrinchas/aliquam/_posts/2016-05-29-git-command-reference.md

 category: reference
 tags:
     - git
-seo: Did you forget Git command or want to see some examples.
+description: Did you forget Git command or want to see some examples.
 Here is a list of the most popular Git commands.
 ---

 Every programmer should know about VCS(Version Control System) especially GIT.
 This post serves as a short reference for most popular GIT commands.
 They are grouped by functionality and has a short explanation above them.
 To learn more about GIT check [this]({{ site.baseurl }}/tags/git.html) out.